srigi/dotfiles-old-/README.md

   - run `bin/postinstall`, then restart
   - `cd .dotfiles/zsh/oh-my-zsh/custom`, then `ln -s ~/.dotfiles/zsh/plugins plugins`
   - install missing GNU tools `brew install coreutils`
-- rerun your terminal app
+- restart your terminal app

 If you want to benefit from configuration for `nano` in Mac OS, please install version from homebrew: